Champion Homes, Inc. (formerly Skyline Champion) research snapshot

 Business essence

-Champion Homes builds factory-manufactured homes that cost 30-50% less per square foot than site-built homes.
-Customers are first-time homebuyers, retirees, and families in rural and suburban markets who need affordable housing.
-The business model is asset-light compared to traditional homebuilders because homes are built to order through a network of independent retailers.
+Champion Homes builds factory-manufactured homes that cost far less per square foot than site-built homes.
+Customers are first-time buyers, retirees, and families in rural and suburban markets who need affordable housing.
+In fiscal 2026 the company sold a record 26,622 homes and closed the fiscal year with captive retail at 37% of sales.

 Moat

-The moat comes from large-scale manufacturing with 80+ plants, decades of retailer relationships, a broad portfolio of brands serving different price points, and the inherent cost advantage of factory-built construction.
-The moat is moderate: it protects margins in good times but does not prevent volume declines during housing downturns.
+The moat comes from large-scale manufacturing across 80+ plants, decades of retailer relationships, a broad brand portfolio, captive retail scale, and the inherent cost advantage of factory-built construction.
+The moat is moderate: it protects margins and market share in good times, and Champion outperformed an industry that fell about 9% in the quarter ended March 2026, but it does not prevent volume declines during housing downturns.

 Munger risk inversion